Skip to main content

 quay.io/keycloak/keycloak:18.0.2 start-dev

-Save the Keycloak IP to an environment variable to be referenced in future configuration:
+Save the Keycloak URL to an environment variable to be referenced in future configuration:

-Enable authorization for the client, which should also enable service accounts with an assigned role uma_protection automatically:
+Enable authorization for the client and save the configuration.
+This should also enable the client service account and assign the uma_protection role automatically:

 Save the OIDC client ID and secret to environment variables: